-UCSF is committed to a mission that is active and ongoing: advancing health worldwide™, adopted in 2007 as part of the UCSF Strategic Plan.
+UCSF is advancing health worldwide™, adopted in 2007 as part of the UCSF Strategic Plan.

 UCSF dates its founding to 1864, when Toland Medical College was established in San Francisco.
 Toland Medical College became affiliated in 1873 with the University of California, which at the time consisted of a single campus in Berkeley.
 Toland and the California College of Pharmacy were affiliated colleges that provided a health sciences base in San Francisco.
 This base continued to expand with the addition of dentistry and nursing colleges and a hospital.
 In 1949, the institution was renamed UC Medical Center in San Francisco, and in 1964, it gained administrative autonomy, becoming the ninth campus in the UC system.
 In 1970, the UC Board of Regents renamed the campus the University of California, San Francisco in recognition of its diversity of disciplines.

 UCSF is the second-largest employer in San Francisco, after the city and county of San Francisco, and the fifth-largest employer in the nine-county San Francisco Bay Area.
-UCSF’s paid workforce numbers about 22,500, which includes both University and UCSF Medical Center employees.
-The paid workforce comprises about 2,400 faculty and 20,100 staff.
+UCSF’s paid workforce numbers about 25,000, which includes both University and UCSF Medical Center employees.
+The paid workforce comprises nearly 2,800 faculty and 22,000 staff.